influxdata/telegraf/plugins/parsers/xml/README.md

 A configuration can contain muliple *xml* subsections for e.g. the file plugin to process the xml-string multiple times.
 Consult the [XPath syntax][xpath] and the [underlying library's functions][xpath lib] for details and help regarding XPath queries.

-Alternativly to the configuration above, fields can also be specified in a batch way.
+Alternatively to the configuration above, fields can also be specified in a batch way.
 So contrary to specify the fields in a section, you can define a `name` and a `value` selector used to determine the name and value of the fields in the metric.
 ```toml